Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 How to buy tickets

-• Booking at www.raileurope.com allows you to buy all your tickets together in one place, easily in plain English, in €, £ or $, overseas credit cards no problem.
-There's a small booking fee.
+• Booking at www.raileurope.com or www.thetrainline.com allows you to buy all your tickets together in one place, easily in plain English, in €, £ or $, overseas credit cards no problem.
+Small booking fee.

-Booking for Eurostar opens up to 6 months ahead, booking for TGV-Lyria opens up to 4 months ahead, booking for the Zurich-Austria-Budapest train up to 6 months ahead.
-I recommend waiting until all trains are open for sale, so you can confirm times before buying a non-refundable Eurostar ticket.
+Booking for Eurostar opens up to 11 months ahead, for TGV-Lyria 4 months ahead, for the Zurich-Budapest train up to 6 months ahead.
+I recommend waiting until all trains are open for sale so you can confirm times before buying a Eurostar ticket.
 More about when bookings open.

 I suggest booking in stages like this, first doing a dry run to check times & prices.
 Read the detailed booking tips here.

-• Step 1, go to www.raileurope.com and book from London to Paris and add to your basket.
+• Step 1, go to www.raileurope.com or www.thetrainline.com, book from London to Paris and add to your basket.

 Tip: If you like, you can break up the journey by taking the 08:40 departure from Zurich and spending 2 hours having lunch in Innsbruck.
 Just book Zurich-Innsbruck and Innsbruck-Budapest as two tickets.